OpenLiberty/open-liberty-deep-dive/SNL_Instructions/module-2/instructions.md

 We are going to make changes to the coffee-shop project.

 Navigate to the coffee-shop project and start the server up in dev mode and make some changes to the configuration.
-Dev mode can help to install features automatically when adding new features to the server configuration file server.xml when the server is still running:
+Dev mode can help to install features automatically if adding new features to the server configuration file server.xml when the server is still running:
 ```
 cd ../coffee-shop
 mvn liberty:dev